 Featuring Christine Andreas, Klea Blackhurst, George Dvorsky, Nicolas King

-Hosted, Co-Written and Curated by Deborah Grace Winer
+Hosted, Written and Curated by Deborah Grace Winer

 Musical Director John Oddo; Stage Director Mark Waldrop